corrupted-application/essentials/README.md

 ## Usage

 For it to work properly, `essentials.py` must be in the same directory as the script you intend to use it in.
-Import it by writing `import essentials` at the beginning of the script.
+After you have moved `essentials.py` to your script's directory, import it by writing `import essentials` at the beginning of the script.

 ### 1. `title`
 essentials.title("Title")